Retrofitting rentals: a £500bn opportunity

 Government requirements for energy efficient housing and changes to eviction law will put pressure on landlords with small portfolios of homes no longer considered fit-for-purpose.

-A 2025 deadline for new rental tenancies to satisfy EPC C requirements will see a large number of homes that may have previously been rented, in areas of high demand, exit the market.
-Those landlords with the worst performing (EPC E) homes represent almost 2 million rental homes, with current home values reflecting a potential £500bn investment opportunity for institutions.
+A 2025 deadline for new rental tenancies in England to satisfy EPC C requirements could see a large number of homes that may have previously been rented, in areas of high demand, exit the market.
+Some 2.6m rental homes will need upgrading, representing two thirds of the market.
+At current home values that reflects a potential investment opportunity for institutions in excess of £500bn.

-Addressing all EPC D and E homes would save around 12m tonnes of CO₂ a year – equivalent to the emissions of 60,000 London to New York long haul flights.
-It would also save residents an estimated £2.6bn in household bills, supporting broader ESG goals for investors growing portfolios at scale.
+Addressing all EPC D and E homes would save around 7.5 tonnes of CO₂ a year.
+It would also save residents an estimated £3.5bn in household bills, helping to tackle the cost of living crisis, while also supporting broader ESG goals for investors growing portfolios at scale.